Dshep98/2143-OOP-Shepherd/Assignments/A03/README.md

 https://crypto.interactive-maths.com/frequency-analysis-breaking-the-code.html#:~:text=All%20simple%20substitution%20ciphers%20are%20susceptible%20to%20frequency,more%20common%20than%20others%20to%20break%20a%20code.
 - Book:
-  -Intro to Cryptography by Nigel Smart pages 41-43
+  -Intro to Cryptography by Nigel Smart pages 41-43 -Profesor Griffin:
+ - Sugesstion was to compare the top three frequencies of both charts and start substituting from there, to see what words would be formed.

-I used the sources to help me understand what how to decipher both cipher text.
+I used the sources to help me understand what how to decipher both cipher text, and to actually comprehend how the material was supposed to work.

+### Problems
+- Once i applied the methods some words were still not coming together so is used the book and start changing three/Two letter words to the most common words words in the english dictionary like and,the, or,to,etc.
+- After that i still had problems so i started to use the deciphered text i found online with the ciphered text i was given and kept changing letters around until it formed the word i needed.
+ - it likely wasn't the best solution but it helped some.